IBM/ACE-RISCV/README.md

 ${ACE_DIR}/tools/ace run
 ```

-You should see the output from the boot process and promt to login to the hypervisor.
+You should see the output from the boot process and a promt to login to the hypervisor.
 ```
 # login: root, password: passwd
 ```